-There are two grants submission cycles annually.
-The Spring cycle opens from January 7 to 18, 2022 and the Fall cycle in July 2022
+Every year, there are two grants submission cycles.
+The Spring cycle opens in January, and the following Fall cycle takes place in July.

 Please submit via the online form, only accessible on this page while submissions are open.
 Applications sent by email will not be considered.